22f3002293/TDS-project1/README.md

 # GitHub Users Analysis

-## An Explanation of How You Scraped the Data
+## An Explanation of How i Scraped the Data
 - The data for this project was collected using the GitHub API, which gave us access to information about users and their repositories.
 - We used Python scripts to get data from the API and processed it to extract user profiles, repository details, and activity.
 - The information was saved in CSV files for easy analysis.
 - We cleaned the data by standardizing company names—removing extra spaces, symbols like "@", and making everything uppercase for consistency.
 - We focused on users in Zurich with over 50 followers to make sure the dataset was big enough for useful insights.

-## The Most Interesting and Surprising Fact You Found After Analyzing the Data
+## The Most Interesting and Surprising Fact i Found After Analyzing the Data
 1. **Popularity and Repository Count**: Developers who create more public repositories usually have more followers.
 Each additional repository adds, on average, around 1.5 followers.

 2. **Company Affiliation**: Most developers in Zurich work for Google.
 It seems Google has many talented developers in Zurich who are active on GitHub.